-If a child protection worker contacts you or visits your home to ask you questions about your family, they may be working for a delegated Aboriginal child and family service agency.
+If a social worker contacts you or visits your home to ask you questions about your family, they may be working for a delegated Aboriginal child and family service agency.
 Delegated agencies have an agreement with the Ministry of Children and Family Development to provide certain child welfare services to Aboriginal communities.

 To find services that can help you, see Who can help.